-The CRB essentially fits a custom form factor chassis.
-Figure 5 illustrates the mechanical form factor for the CRB.
+The CRB fits a form factor similar to the Extended ATX specification.
+Figure 6 illustrates the mechanical form factor for the CRB.
 Dimensions are given in inches.
-The outer dimensions are 12.50 inches by 13.0 inches, which means that the CRB is actually a half inch wider measuring across the back panel than the Extended ATX specification.
-The location of the I/O connectors and mounting holes do not necessarily correlate with the specification either.
+The outer dimensions are 12.0 inches by 13.0 inches.
+The location of the I/O connectors and mounting holes do not necessarily correlate with the specification.